davidwickerhf/DiceRoller/README.md

 # DiceRoller
-This is an Android app with two main uses:
+This is an Android app which:

  1. This app let's you throw dices, outputting a random number.